ctrohin/jstream/README.md

 # jstreams

-jstreams is a Python library aiming to replicate the Java Streams and Optional functionality.
+jstreams is a Python library aiming to replicate the Java Streams and Optional functionality, as well as a basic ReactiveX implementation.
 The library is implemented with type safety in mind.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install jstream.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install jstreams.

 ```bash
 pip install jstreams